jafarilab/ocrRBBR/README.md

 # max_feature    An integer specifying the maximum number of input features allowed in a Boolean rule.
 Default is 3.
 # slope	         The slope parameter for the sigmoid activation function.
 Default is 10.
 # num_cores	     The number of parallel workers to use for computation.
 Adjust according to your system.
 Default is NA (automatic selection).
+# verbose        Logical.
+If TRUE, progress messages and a progress bar are shown.
+Default is FALSE.
 ```
 <br>